Lanzoor/vscode-overlays/README.md

 ### 🪟 On Windows:

-Head to 👉 [https://github.com/Lanzoor/vscode-overlays](https://github.com/Lanzoor/vscode-overlays) Then click **"<> Code ▼" → "🗂️ Download ZIP"** Unzip it somewhere comfy — like your Downloads folder! 📂
+Head to 👉 [https://github.com/Lanzoor/vscode-overlays/releases/latest/](https://github.com/Lanzoor/vscode-overlays/releases/latest/) Then click **Source Code (zip)** to download the source code.
+Unzip it somewhere comfy - like your Downloads folder!

 ---

-## ⚙️ Step 3 — Add the Tweaks to Your `settings.json`
+## ⚙️ Step 3 - Add the Tweaks to Your `settings.json`

 Add the following entries to your `settings.json` file, to tell the system where the magic lives!